 The big reasons this blog came about…

-In 2015, I delivered my beautiful daughter who happens to have Partial Trisomy 18.
+In 2015, I delivered my beautiful daughter who happens to have Partial Trisomy 18 (T18).
 Read Aubby’s story.

 Due to the hurdles my family went through for her care — starting even before she was born — I started this blog to help others.
 What I and my family have learned, I’m sharing with you with my husband’s full support.
 We don’t want anybody having to go through what we did.

-And then, after a 10-week loss and another early miscarriage, my third miracle happened and I succeeded in delivering my delightful little son who has typical chromosomes in summer of 2019…
+And then, after a 10-week loss and another early miscarriage, my third miracle happened.
+I succeeded in delivering my delightful little son who has typical chromosomes in summer of 2019… (His story pending.)

 Bio In A Nutshell

-Jess Plummer blogs on ChromoChallenges about Trisomy 18, Balanced Translocation, and Special Needs living.
-Her life as a medical mom is where these issues came together in 2015, and she’s here to share the care tips she’s learned as a medical mom, and where possible helping them develop their own approaches.
+Jess Plummer is an Independent Researcher and Medical Mom who blogs on ChromoChallenges about Trisomy 18, Balanced Translocation, and Living Clean To Repair Gut Health.
+Her life is where these issues came together in 2015, and she’s here to share the care tips she’s learned, and help others develop their own approaches .

 Jess attended Missouri State University and has a background in technical writing (BS degree, 2009) with creative writing flair (MA degree, 2011).
 Her experience spans research, writing, copyediting, and data entry experience in creative, archaeological, medical/scientific, and manufacturing fields.